Allergic bronchopulmonary aspergillosis: Diagnosis

 The exact criteria for the diagnosis of ABPA are not yet universally agreed upon, though working groups have proposed specific guidelines.
 Minimal criteria include five factors: the presence of asthma and/or cystic fibrosis, a positive skin test to Aspergillus sp., total serum IgE > 416 IU/mL (or kU/L), an increased Aspergillus species–specific IgE and IgG antibodies, and the presence of infiltrates on a chest X-ray.

 ABPA should be suspected in patients with a predisposing lung disease—most commonly asthma or cystic fibrosis— and is often associated with chronic airway limitation (CAL).
 Patients generally present with symptoms of recurrent infection such as fever, but do not respond to conventional antibiotic therapy.
-Poorly-controlled asthma is a common finding, with a case series only finding 19% of ABPA patients with well-controlled asthma.
+Poorly controlled asthma is a common finding, with a case series only finding 19% of ABPA patients with well-controlled asthma.
 Wheezing and hemoptysis (coughing up blood) are common features, and mucus plugging is seen in 31–69% of patients.

 Blood tests and serology

-The first stage involves exposing the skin to Aspergillus fumigatus antigens; an immediate reaction is hallmark of ABPA.
+The first stage involves exposing the skin to Aspergillus fumigatus antigens; an immediate reaction is the hallmark of ABPA.
 The test should be performed first by skin prick testing, and if negative followed with an intradermal injection.
 The overall sensitivity of the procedure is around 90%, though up to 40% of asthmatic patients without ABPA can still show some sensitivity to Aspergillus antigens (a phenomenon likely linked to a less severe form of ABPA termed severe asthma with fungal sensitization (SAFS)).

 Serum blood tests are an important marker of disease severity and are also useful for the primary diagnosis of ABPA.
 When serum IgE is normal (and patients are not being treated by glucocorticoid medications), ABPA is excluded as the cause of symptoms.
 A raised IgE increases suspicion, though there is no universally accepted cut-off value.
 Values can be stated in international units (IU/mL) or ng/mL, where 1 IU is equal to 2.4 ng/mL.
 Since studies began documenting IgE levels in ABPA during the 1970s, various cut-offs between 833 and 1000 IU/mL have been employed to both exclude ABPA and to warrant further serological testing.
 The current consensus is that a cut-off of 1000 IU/mL should be employed, as lower values are encountered in SAFS and asthmatic sensitization.

 IgG antibody precipitin testing from serum is useful, as positive results are found in between 69 and 90% of patients, though also in 10% of asthmatics with and without SAFS.
 Therefore, it must be used in conjunction with other tests.
 Various forms exist, including enzyme-linked immunosorbent assay (ELISA) and fluorescent enzyme immunoassay (FEIA).
 Both are more sensitive than conventional counterimmunoelectrophoresis.
 IgG may not be entirely specific for ABPA, as high levels are also found in chronic pulmonary aspergillosis (CPA) alongside more severe radiological findings.